ragul-n/ragul-n.github.io/_posts/2025-03-16-Trumpflation-is-much-worse-than-inflation.md

 ### On “Trumpflation”

-Trump tariffs will surely raise prices.
-But not every price increase is inflation.
-Sometimes, it will be an increase in real prices.
-Taxes, like Trump's tariffs, are exactly the sort of thing that will cause real prices to increase.
-This is different from a general rise in prices and wages–what we call inflation.
-On the face of it, an increase in real and nominal price might look the same, but there are a few important differences.
-Inflation typically pushes both wages and prices higher—unlike increases in real prices.
+Trump tariffs will surely raise prices, but not every price increase is inflation.
+Sometimes, it is simply an increase in real prices.
+Taxes—such as tariffs—drive real prices up.
+This is different from a general rise in prices and wages (or inflation).
+On the face of it, an increase in real and nominal price might look similar, but there are a few important differences.
+Inflation typically raises both wages and prices, whereas real price increases do not

 A permanent increase in tariffs should be seen as a shock to productivity (or TFP, in economist speak).
 This shouldn’t come as a total surprise if you’re familiar with Mill's idea of “trade as a form of technology, akin to the railroads.”
-A shock to productivity—and thus tariffs—will always drive up the real price.
+A shock to productivity—and thus tariffs—will always drive up real prices.
 Broad-based tariffs will raise the real cost of everything and make everyone poorer, at least in the short run.

 Trump's hope is that in the medium-to-long run, businesses will reorganize themselves to overcompensate for the short-term costs of tariffs.
 Has it ever happened before?
 No, but every once in a while, some countries try it out—just in the hope that it might work for them.

-Just to be clear, I'm not saying prices won't rise.
-They will rise.
-But it should not be interpreted as inflation[^2].
+To be clear: prices will rise, but this shouldn’t be mistaken for inflation[^2].

 ### What About Inflation Expectations?